justinbois/ic-lattice/README.md

 # ic_lattice

 Monte Carlo lattice simulation for A-B molecule interactions on a 2D lattice.
+This is an educational package meant for use in Caltech's Integrated Core.

 ## Description